swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Each participant has a unique subject ID, and a made-up subject name.
 Each experiment has a unique experiment ID.
 The experiment has collected 351 files so far.

-## less
-Less allows you to view the contents of a text file Lets use it to look at ex_data.txt

-    less ex_data.txt

 The data is a bit of a mess!